-The sectors in central are tasked with sequencing several destinations at once.
-It is common to have several sectors blend the same flows due to sector stratification.
+The sectors in central ZDC are tasked with sequencing several destinations at once.
+It is common to have several sectors blend the same flows due to airspace stratification.
 This process becomes further complicated during periods of convective activity.

-ZBW Arrivals transition via:
+ZBW Arrivals:

-J79 JFK PXT J191 RBV J222 JFK J174 HTO
+...J79 JFK ...PXT J191 RBV J222 JFK ...J174 HTO

-ZNY Arrivals transition via:
+ZNY Arrivals: